reinkarnator/sniffer-casperjs-php/README.md

 You can change it by editing it in user section of admin panel

 Edit *application/config/casper.php* and fill your own settings in array format.
 You can find all supported methods in *modules/phpcasperjs/classes/Kohana/Casper.php*

+Currently i've installed minion (cli) task for running it in crontab.
+You can find minion tas in *application/classes/Task/Cron.php*

 Modify default languages in *application/config/lang.php*, first for website's front, second - for admin panel.
 Don't forget put your language files directly into application/i18n